Home

 transform.Translate(offset * speed * Time.deltaTime);

-// Save current position for next frame
+// Update position for next frame

 lastPosition = player.transform.position;